 For five years immediately prior to working at UC Davis, Skoczek had a consultancy, providing communications, editorial, grant writing, outreach and graphic design services to clients in animal welfare and environmental organizations in Northern California.
 She served as editor of the quarterly, peer-reviewed Journal of Wildlife Rehabilitation for 10 years, and as publications manager at the Peninsula Humane Society and SPCA (San Mateo, Calif.).

 Skoczek’s experience in higher education includes the California College of Arts (Oakland and San Francisco, Calif.), where she served as the website and print publications editor, and John F. Kennedy University (Orinda, Calif.), where she was lead editor and writer for all university publications and responsible for media relations strategy and implementation.

 Skoczek has a B.A. from Oberlin College, where she earned high honors in English and minors in history and German.
 She has a certificate in art photography from UC Berkeley and completed the year-long program in hand bookbinding at the Center for the Book (San Francisco).
-She is passionate about professional development and has attended the past five Symposia on Higher Education Marketing offered by the American Marketing Association.
-She has completed the certificate program in cross-cultural competency offered by UC Davis and is taking workshops in the diversity certificate program.
+She is passionate about professional development and has attended numerous Symposia on Higher Education Marketing offered by the American Marketing Association.
+She has completed UC Davis staff certificate programs in cross-cultural competency and in diversity.

 A committed environmentalist, Skoczek walks, bikes and uses public transit for everyday transportation.
 She served on the board of directors of the San Francisco Bicycle Coalition, one of the largest and most effective bike advocacy groups in the U.S.

 When not working, Skoczek is typically outdoors and unplugged—or reading.
-She enjoys hiking, snowshoeing, cycling and swimming, some of these with her dog.
+She enjoys hiking, snowshoeing, cycling and swimming, some of these with her husky.